lasyamundra/PRO-44/Project Questionnaire.md

      Character Name	              What can this character do?
      There are no NPC’s but there will be a few cars already parked as obstacles.

+6. Draw your imagination of this game.
+What does this game look like?
+     Draw the game either on your computer or on paper, Add images of scenes of the game to show each of the playing and non-playing characters at least once - Look at the SIDE image file.

+7. How do you plan to make your game engaging?
+     My game is engaging as you would get a chance to drive a car at a young age and there will be no one to say no for one to drive.
+Also, there is no speed limit.